Research and development

 We share practice with other international specialist providers of education (e.g. Bartiméus, Netherlands) and rehabilitation (e.g. Veterans Affairs Palo Alto Health Care System, US), as well as with renowned contributors to the field such as Christine Roman-Lantzy, Amanda Lueck and Gordon Dutton.
 We continue to present our own research findings at the International Conferences organised by the International Society for Low Vision Research and Rehabilitation.
 We also continue to collaborate regionally with clinicians at the West of England Eye Unit, Bristol Eye Hospital, and Southmead Hospital on clinical research involving visual impairment caused by brain injury.

-We organise an annual conference at the WESC Foundation and invite speakers from around the globe to discuss their research findings in the field of visual impairment.
+We organise a regular conference at the WESC Foundation and invite speakers from around the globe to discuss their research findings in the field of visual impairment.
 The themes of our conferences address challenges in education, health, social care, technology, and policy that affect people with visual impairment and their families.
 More detailed information about our Visual Impairment Conference can be found in the Events menu.